jeliasson/redwoodjs-on-kubernetes/README.md

 ![Github Container Registry](docs/assets/github-container-registry.png "Github Container Registry")

 ### ArgoCD
-This is the web interface of Argo CD with a overview of the application we just deployed.
+This is the web interface of Argo CD with an overview of the application we just deployed.
 In this cluster we have two ingress controllers, load balanced on the very edge of the Kubernetes cluster.
 ![ArgoCD deployment](docs/assets/argocd.png "ArgoCD deployment")

 ### Are we live yet?